Using Server Components Inside Client Components

 };

-This creates a Client Boundary from that component, so all component and module files that are imported from the component will behave on the client side.
-(Note that it is the import relationship that matters, not the rendering hierarchy of the component.)
+This creates a client boundary from that component, and all components and module files imported in the component operate on the client side.
+(What's important here is not the component's rendering hierarchy but the import relationship.)

-For this reason, even components that are not 'use client'are automatically converted to client components.
+Therefore, components without 'use client' are also automatically converted to client components.

-What about cases like this?
-Let's declare a server component inside a client component
+What about this case?
+Let's declare a server component inside a client component.

 import React from 'react';